slenane/CV/README.md

 ## 💻 Technical Experience

+**Web Developer** @ [GoContact, Lisboa](https://www.gocontact.com/) _(Jan 2022 - Present)_ <br>

+During this internship I have been responsible for the support, maintenance, and actualization of the different GoContact websites in addition to SEO optimization.
+I was tasked with developing [CXBlog](https://www.cxblog.com/) with Elementor, PHP and custom CSS/JavaScript.
+The site was created to be fully dynamic and require no coding experience to update and manage the site.
+I was also tasked with creating a Roadshow page to demonstrate the capabilities of the GoContact Contact Center-as-a-service system and create tickets through calls to API endpoints.

+**_Technologies used:_** HTML, CSS, JavaScript, PHP, WordPress, Elementor, Adobe XD, and Postman.
+<br><br>

 **Freelance Web Developer** @ [stephenlenane.com](https://www.stephenlenane.com) _(Dec 2020 - Present)_ <br>

 I design and develop custom websites for small businesses as an affordable alternative to expensive drag-and-drop website providers.
 Through responsive designs I ensure excellent user experience, with a focus on performance, accessibility and best practices to return high SEO scores.
 I create online stores with the implementation of e-commerce platform payment gateways and custom product templates. <br>

 **_Technologies used:_** HTML, CSS, JavaScript, Node.js, MongoDB, SQL, Adobe XD, and GIMP.
 <br><br>